 The program anticipates enrolling 20 students in each cohort, and students begin in January of each year.

-Students from the state of Missouri will be given priority, with a goal of 80 percent in-state representation of the admitted class.
+Students from the state of Missouri will be given priority.
 Preference is given to students from the state of Missouri throughout the entire application and admissions process, including the initial review process, the selection of students for an interview and the final admissions decision.

 The MMSPA Admissions Committee does not have a preference on whether applicants choose to submit GRE or MCAT scores.
 The committee is well-versed on how to interpret scores from both exams.